horvathd/cern_fluka_vagrant/README.md

 The shared folder on Windows won't be deleted.

-## 3. Installing, running, and updating FLUKA and Flair
+## 3. Installing and updating FLUKA and Flair

-Use the instructions from **Point 2** at https://github.com/horvathd/cern_fluka_wsl
+Use the instructions at **Section 2. and 4.** from https://github.com/horvathd/cern_fluka_wsl